top of page

 NEWS!

 2. Another title is coming from a friend in Italy!
 Stand by for more on Angelina and the Stranger's Name, by Sabrina Ferri of Rome, Italy (formerly a beloved colleague in Romance Languages at Notre Dame).
-Ferri's tale will be published by HGBG in the months ahead, in an English translation and the Italian original.
-With its feminist angle on a strangely familiar myth, this book will be a must for all clever children everywhere...
+Ferri's tale is expected by November 30!
+The Italian original will follow.
+With its feminist angle on a diabolical legend, this book will be a must for clever children everywhere...

 Illustrated by young and up-and-coming artists, these books are unique collectors' items as well as a good read.